teuben/nemo/docs/source/rse.rst

 * NEMO uses a Unix like directory tree, with a few common 3 and 4 letter names (src, usr, man, etc, bin, lib, opt, obj, tmp, docs, data, local)

+* We use git (github) as a CME
-* email (1987), shar, CVS (2000) and now git (2017) have been the tools to deal with CME and sharing the code.
-Every since its inception in 1986 we have been sharing the code and absorbed new codes from collaborators.
+   * since its inception we have been sharing the code and absorbed new codes from collaborators.
+   * We started out with email (1987) and share, then moved to CVS in 2000, and finally to git in 2017.
+   * issues (for bug reports) and pull requests are the preferred way to collaborate

 * installing NEMO occurs in place, we used **configure** to track down the system dependent portions (or force them), and a set of **make build** steps will compile and build tools.
 There is no **install** step, so users will need to modify their *shell environment* to take advantage of the new tools.

-* bug reports are handled via github and pull requests

 * In terms of documentation there are the unix manual (``man``) pages, very hyperlinked, and the old *Users and Programmers Guide* (in latex).
 The man pages are still used,